 - Once finished cooking, allow the mixture to cool for a short while then add to a food processor or use a blender.
 OR, if you have an immersion blender you can blend the ingredients right in the crock pot.
 Blend until smooth.

 - Store your finished honey apple butter in a tight sealing container in the refrigerator for up to 3 weeks.
-When canned in a hot water bath - this makes a great gift.

 Storing Your Honey Apple Butter